saurabhsg83/sprinkr-spot/README.md

 * Require.js as AMD
 * Build tools: npm, grunt and bower
 * Backend: Ruby on Rails, Postgres Database
-* Both FrontEnd and Backend are deployed on Heroku
+* Both Frontend and Backend are deployable on Heroku

 # Project setup steps #
  1. Pull code from repo with fast-forward